 A sloping meadow led from the house down to the grey, foreboding sea, a hundred yards away.
 The open grassy slope was dotted with scattered clumps of trees growing in small rock-pile accumulations cleared from the open area.
 He let himself in with the key that he had been told about and replaced it outside and under the plant pot before he closed the door behind himself.

 He put all of the lights on and explored.
 The lower part of the house consisted of a large open living room with fireplace, a large kitchen, adjacent bathroom, and a garage area, also used for storage.
 A stable, empty of any animals, adjoined the house with a connecting door, which was locked.
 The upper floor was set up for at least one guest, with a large and modern open bedroom whose windows over-looked the sea, and with an adjoining large bathroom and a shower.

-He decided to go for a walk around the point before retiring, even though the wind was blustery, and the waves were beginning to pick up in height and intensity.
+Before he retired for the night, he decided to go for a walk around the point, even though the wind was blustery and the waves were beginning to pick up in height and intensity.
 He could see well enough, and the path was well marked with white cobbles at the edges, and chips of white quartzite for the surface.
 A storm was coming.
 He’d heard something of it during breaks in their discussions, but they had been too busy with everything else to worry about that.
 He would risk it.
-He didn’t bother locking the house up.
+The area was deserted so there was no point in locking the house up.